-1.3.5 Pledges vs. Climate Finance Flows From Developed To Developing Countries
+1.3.5 Pledges vs. Climate Finance Flows from Developed to Developing Countries

-At COP15 in Copenhagen, developed countries pledged to mobilize \$100 billion worth of climate finance annually by 2020 with at least half to be directed towards adaptation projects, which has been dwarfed in comparison to the needs.
+At COP15 in Copenhagen, developed countries pledged to mobilise \$100 billion worth of climate finance annually by 2020 with at least half to be directed towards adaptation projects, which has been dwarfed in comparison to the needs.
 Falling short of that pledge (Timperley, 2021), actual flows of climate finance from developed to developing countries are much lower and are regionally, thematically, and sectorally imbalanced.